7elix/TYPO3-Probe/README.md

 TYPO3 Probe v1.0.0
 ===========

 Probe is a small and handy script to easily determine if servers full-fill requirements to run TYPO3 CMS 6.0+; created and maintained by <a href="https://twitter.com/7elix" target="_blank">Felix Kopp</a>.
+Inspired by <a href="https://github.com/activecollab/activecollab-probe/" target="_blank">activeCollab Probe</a>.

 How to use
 -----------